 How Is Aspirin Bad For Dogs?

 - Improper dosage.
-The difference between a healthy dose and a dangerous dose of aspirin for dogs is small.
+The difference between a healthy dose and a dangerous dose for dogs is small.
 You must receive instructions from a trained veterinarian before giving your dog aspirin.

 - Drug sensitivity.
 Some dogs are particularly sensitive to NSAIDs.
 Even if you give your dog a correct dose, they may still experience side effects.